Department of New Testament Studies

-The department of New Testament Studies at the Theological Faculty of the Georg-August University in Göttingen explores the New Testament (NT) as the basic document and witness of the Christian faith, formulated on the basis of the Holy Scriptures of Israel, in the context of ancient Judaism and in encounter with the Hellenistic-Roman world.
-These studies, therefore, are carried out in an area of religious-historical tension, in which the NT initially represents the collective writings of a Jewish splinter group, before becoming the charter of a world religion, and as a consequence, from a theological perspective, testifying to the revelation of God in the person of Jesus Christ in a fundamental way.
+The department of New Testament Studies at the Theological Faculty of the Georg-August University in Göttingen explores the New Testament (NT) as the basic document and witness of the Christian faith as it was formulated on the basis of the Holy Scriptures of Israel, in the context of ancient Judaism, and in conversation with the Greco-Roman world.
+Consequently, this scholarship is carried out in an area of tension from a religious-historical perspective because the NT represents first the collective writings of a Jewish splinter group, then the founding document of a world religion, and from a theological perspective it testifies in a fundamental way to the revelation of God in the person of Jesus Christ.

 Main research areas